Nziranziza/Send-IT/README.md

 SendIT is a courier service that helps users deliver parcels to different destinations.
 SendIT provides courier quotes based on weight categories.

-I have already upload the UI template for this project on github and if you want to have a look from this [link](https://github.com/Nziranziza/sendit)
+I have already upload the UI template for this project on github and if you want to have a look follow this [link](https://github.com/Nziranziza/sendit)

 Here is a list of all API Endpoints that you will find:
 * **GET/parcels** Fetch all parcel delivery orders